 Perhaps the sauce was just a local spin on the tartar sauce usually served at those English fish and chips restaurants.
 We may never know.
 But, as with most recipes the origins get lost over time and takes on a different persona in different cultures.

 With that said here is a simple twist to the normal garlic sauce.
 We like to make it with mayonnaise as a base instead of the usual olive oil.
 It is as if you are upgrading the regular mayonnaise you buy at the grocery store.
 It tastes great and adds an extra zest to any salad.

 I like this sauce because it helps me enjoy my salads a lot more since I became aware of the many benefits of garlic.
 A plain lettuce salad does not really scare me, but for me the the garlic sauce makes it taste even better.
-This garlic sauce also has the herbs I love (chadon beni and chive) and makes it special.
-Truly trinierized!
+This garlic sauce also has the herbs I love (chadon beni and chive) and that is what makes it special.
+It is truly Trinierized!

 7 cloves garlic

 3 leaves chadon beni